- + 49Images

 ZS EV Latest Update

-MG ZS EV Charging Time: There are multiple ways to charge the ZS EV.
-MG will supply a 7.4kW charger that can be installed at your home or office.
-Using this, the batteries can be charged from 0 to 100 per cent in 6-8 hours.
-Additionally, there is a portable charger that comes with the car and can be plugged into a regular 15A power socket.
-This takes 16-18 hours to fully charge the car.
-MG has also installed 50kW DC fast chargers at some of its dealerships that can top up the batteries from 0 to 80 per cent in less than 50 minutes.
-Meanwhile, MG Motor is developing a bigger battery pack for the ZS EV and it could be offered on our shores as well.
+MG ZS EV Charging Time: MG is providing a 7.4kW charger (can be installed at your home or office) that will charge from 0 to 100 percent in six to eight hours.
+The EV itself comes with a portable charger that can be plugged into a regular 15A power socket.
+This takes around 18-19 hours to fully charge the car.
+MG has also installed 50kW DC fast chargers at some of its dealerships.
+These can charge from 0 to 80 percent in less than 50 minutes.

-MG ZS EV Features: MG is offering the ZS EV with a bunch of features including an 8-inch infotainment system with Android Auto and Apple CarPlay, a panoramic sunroof, an inbuilt air purifier, and connected tech like the MG Hector.
-What’s more, it will also get 60:40 split rear seats, power-adjustable ORVMs, cruise control, auto AC, and projector headlamps.
+MG ZS EV Features: These include an 8-inch infotainment system with Android Auto and Apple CarPlay, a panoramic sunroof, inbuilt air purifier, cruise control, auto AC, projector headlamps, and connected car tech.

 MG ZS EV Price